Post mockup maker

 X post realism checklist

-• Keep the post concise enough that it still feels native to X rather than like a paragraph dropped into a social UI.
+• Keep the post concise enough to read like an X post, not a paragraph placed inside social UI.

 • Make likes, reposts, replies, and views feel proportional to the size of the imagined account.